encode/django-rest-framework/docs/api-guide/schemas.md

 class to auto-generate the `Document` instance, and to return that from a view.

-This option gives you the flexibility of setting up the schema endpoint with whatever behaviour you want.
+This option gives you the flexibility of setting up the schema endpoint with whatever behavior you want.
 For example, you can apply different permission, throttling or authentication policies to the schema endpoint.

 Here's an example of using `SchemaGenerator` together with a view to